mkotsovoulou/ods6001a/assignments/assignment7/README.md

 Execute the command below, logging in with your `GitHub username` and `Personal Access Token` when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your token.

 ```
-submit50 mkotsovoulou/ods6001a/main/assignments/assignment5
+submit50 mkotsovoulou/ods6001a/main/assignments/assignment7
 ```

 You can re-submit your solution as many times as you want.
-When you are happy with your solution, download the code and upload it to Canvas.
+When you are happy with your solution, download the code and the stats.txt and upload it to Canvas.

 ![Image of download](download.png)